gazebosim/docs/ros_installation.md

 To summarize, the best user experience is to use the latest LTS version of ROS and the Tier 1 platform / operating system recommend for that version of ROS.
-If you host operating system does not match the Tier 1 operating system, consider using the Tier 1 platform in a virtual machine.
+If your host operating system does not match the Tier 1 operating system, consider using the Tier 1 platform in a virtual machine.
 This approach has the added benefit of not modifying your host OS and allowing you to roll back your mistakes.